NFontrodona/Lazyparser/docs/documentation.md

 > - `Required arguments`

 But, you may want to create argument groups with custom names.
-This can be done with the function `set_groups` that takes a dictionnary linking the name of the group and the argument it contains.
-The order of the groups in the dictionnary will be the same as the order of group displayed in the help message.
+This can be done with the decorator `groups` that takes a group name and a list of options defined in the group.
+The order of groups given in the groups decorator will be the same as the order of group displayed in the help message.

 This function must be called before the decorator `parse`.